Eyes, Sharp as a Lynx

 The Lynx X-ray Microcalorimeter (LXM) will enable spatially resolved spectroscopy across a 5 x 5 square arcminute field of view, sampled with 1 arcsecond (50 micron) pixels, at an energy resolution of 3 eV.
 That's 90,000 pixels.
 Subarrays will be optimized for sub-arcsecond imaging and maximal spectral resolution (0.3 eV).
 In case you haven't guessed, yes: this is an extraordinary instrument.

-High Definition X-ray Imager
+the High Definition X-ray Imager (HDXI)

 The High Definition X-ray Imager is Lynx's sharpest eye, melding the exquisite spatial resolution and PSF stability provided by the mirrors.